adonh/scheduler-widerow/README.md

 Contributions are welcome in the form of pull-requests based on the master branch.
 We ask that your changes are covered by unit tests.

 Before opening a pull-request, remember to apply auto-formatting to your code.
-You trigger auto-formatting by running `sbt test` or `sbt ";compile;test:compile"`.
+You can trigger auto-formatting by running `sbt test` or `sbt ";compile;test:compile"`.

 ## Release